Add page objects to AI spiders#

 In contrast, after you deploy your own code to your Scrapy Cloud project, the tech stack of that project is no longer updated automatically.
 You are instead in full control, and decide when and how to upgrade it.

-You are now going to replace the AI parsing of productNavigation entirely with custom parsing code.
+Do that now with productNavigation.
 Edit your zyte_spider_templates_project/pages/books_toscrape_com.py file to add new import statements and a new page object class:

 zyte_spider_templates_project/pages/books_toscrape_com.py#